Skip to content

 Commands

 edikt commands are organized by namespace.
 Each namespace groups related commands.
-You rarely need to remember them — Claude responds to natural language after init.

 Governance

-Compile and maintain the rules Claude follows.
+Compile and maintain the rules the model follows.

 CommandWhat it does